How to write a scholarship resume?

-- Your minors (if applicable)
+- Your minors

-- The name of your institution
+- Name of institution

-- Favorite fields of study
+- Favorite field of study

 - Key academic achievements

-Work Experience Section
+Work Experience & Internships

 Your work experience is included in the third section.
 Even if you just had a summer job at the local supermarket, you should mention it.